Q:

 1. Molecular structure differences

-2. Intermolecular force difference
+2. But Intermolecular force difference

 3. Molecular weight effect

-4. Temperature and pressure effects
+4. Temperature and pressure impacts

-In addition to molecular structure and intermolecular forces, temperature and pressure also affect the boiling point.
-The boiling point of n-pentane is 36.1°C, while the boiling point of isopentane is 27.8°C. Although their molecular weights are not much different, due to the strong intermolecular force of n-pentane, it requires more energy to change from liquid to gaseous state under the same temperature and pressure conditions, which is also one of the reasons for the higher boiling point of n-pentane.
+27. But 8°C. while their molecular weights aren't much different, due to the strong intermolecular force of n-pentane, it needs greater energy to change from fluid to gaseous state under the same temperature and pressure conditions, which is also one of the reasons to the higher boiling point of n-pentane.
+I've found that

 The reason why the boiling point of n-pentane is higher than that of isopentane is mainly due to their molecular structure differences, the strength of intermolecular forces and the tightness of intermolecular contact.
-The linear structure of n-pentane makes the interaction forces between its molecules stronger, so more energy is required to overcome these forces and convert into a gaseous state.
-These factors work together to cause n-pentane to have a higher boiling point than isopentane.
+The linear structure of n-pentane makes the interaction forces between its molecules stronger, so greater energy is required to overcome these forces and convert into a gaseous state.
+These factors work together to result in n-pentane to have a higher boiling point than isopentane.
+Through the analysis of this phenomenon, we is able to better understand the physical characteristics of different hydrocarbon compounds, and then carry out greater precise consumption and manage in chemical production.

 Cancel submit